-I’ve had several requests for stylish comfort sandals.
-I get it.
+I get a lot of requests for stylish comfort sandals, and I get it.
 For a few years, I was relegated to comfort shoes while I healed from multiple foot and ankle injuries.
 It’s hard enough in the wintertime when shoes are generally supportive already, but spring and summer was especially challenging when I wanted to live in flip flops and strappy sandals.

 The Walking Company is a great resource.
 I particularly like their Dansko and Taos brands.
 Sofft makes some cute styles as well.
 You can find most of these brands elsewhere, but The Walking Company is where I discovered them.